Pricing

 API model escalation

-Use API pricing for programmable workflows and route only the hardest tasks to Fable 5 when the output value justifies higher token costs.
+Use API pricing for programmable workflows.
+Start evals with Sonnet 5 for agentic and coding work, keep Opus 4.8 as a high-end stable route, and escalate to Fable 5 only when output quality justifies higher token costs.

 Best for: Developers with evals, routers, spend monitoring, and real production prompts.